 - MSA-P (similar to SND) in which parkinsonism dominates.

-- MSA-C in which cerebellar Loss of control of bodily movements., (incoordination), dominates.
+- MSA-C in which cerebellar ataxia, (incoordination), dominates.

 - MSA symptoms include: incoordination (ataxia), dysfunction in the autonomic nervous system that automatically controls things such as blood pressure and bladder function.
 These are in addition to variable degrees of parkinsonism including symptoms such as slowness, stiffness and imbalance.